Aniket-3103/Coding-Club-Website/README.md

 **TimePass Frontend**

-Welcome to the TimePass Frontend project!
+Welcome to the this project where I've created the front End of coding club website!
 This is a fun and interactive web application created using HTML, CSS, and JavaScript, with the magic touch of GSAP animations.
 Engage in a delightful experience filled with mesmerizing visuals and playful interactions.
 Features

 - **Animations**: Enjoy a plethora of GSAP animations that bring the frontend to life.